History of the conflict in Bougainville

 A desire for self-determination, land disputes and environmental damage related to mining all helped fuel the conflict.
 In 1989 these grievances resulted in the outbreak of a number of localised violent incidents and the closure of the Panguna copper mine.
 The intervention of the Papua New Guinea Defence Force (PNGDF) escalated the violence into eight years of conflict.

 Over the years of fighting, different armed factions emerged, including the Bougainville Revolutionary Army and the Bougainville Resistance Forces.
-A large proportion of the population was displaced as a result of the conflict, and over 15,000 people were killed.
+A large proportion of the population was displaced and up to 20,000 people died as a result of the conflict.

 The Bougainville Peace Agreement